VAT reverse charge: Everything you need to know

-Let’s take a closer look at who the VAT reverse charge applies to, when you have to do it and how you put it through your accounts and VAT return.
+Let’s take a closer look at what the VAT reverse charge is, who it applies to, when you have to do it and how you put it through your accounts and VAT return.

 Here’s an example of the VAT reverse charge